 The crime rate in Canada is considered low overall.
 It’s certainly lower than the crime rate of Canada’s southern neighbour, the United States.
-Although Canada is a relatively safe place, there are a few dangerous cities that you should avoid.
+Although Canada is a relatively safe place, there are a few dangerous cities that you should look out for.

 8 Worst Cities in Ontario